 Use of the BPS logos or mark is limited to those persons who have been granted the BPS designation and who satisfy all maintenance and recertification requirements established by the BPS.
 Use of the certification mark or logo by individuals who have not been granted and have not maintained the BPS certification is expressly prohibited.

 BPS has partnered with Prometric to provide live remote proctored (LRP) testing on a limited basis.
-To be eligible, candidates must be approved to test in the Spring 2021 or the Fall 2021 examination window and reside in the U.S. or Canada.
+To be eligible, candidates must be approved to test in the Spring 2022 or the Fall 2022 examination window and reside in the U.S., Canada, or Australia.

 Prometric will employ reasonable efforts to provide for adequate remote proctors to meet demand for the BPS examinations; however, BPS cannot guarantee availability of an examination session at a specific time within the designated examination window.

 While LRP testing generally mirrors traditional in-center test processes, there are important disclosures to consider before deciding to schedule an LRP examination: